NEW MOON - Chodesh - Explained!

 means that calendars based on the lunar pattern would have months of

 varying length.
-(The length of months would, in general, rotate between
+(The length of months would usually rotate between

 durations of 29 days and 30 days.)